 Stop #3: Grünerløkka Library

-The library specialises in small press, poetry, arthouse DVDs, reading groups and avant-garde and noise shows.
+The library specializes in small press, poetry, arthouse DVDs, reading groups and avant-garde and noise shows.
 Hang on, noise gigs in a library?

 Inside, we run our fingers along the spines of DVDs.
 We have to whisper.
 Jenny is better than me.
 “I hate rom coms but I love to watch them.
 It’s so interesting what they say about society.
 I like the idea of transcending and transforming the dull experience of lived life that you see in a rom com; the idea of magic.
 I originally thought the Blood Bitch material was fictional but … now I also see it as a desire to creep towards death in a way that can change the experience of living and dying.”